 If the input or output format is not specified, windres will guess based on the file name, or, for the input file, the file contents.
-A file with an extension of .rc will be treated as an rc file, a file with an extension of .res will be treated as a res file, and a file with an extension of .o or .exe will be treated as a coff file.
+A file with an extension of '.rc' will be treated as a rc file, a file with an extension of '.res' will be treated as a res file, and a file with an extension of '.o' or '.exe' will be treated as a coff file.